 Narrows Lake is our third project in Canada's oil sands

 Narrows Lake is an oil sands project located near Christina Lake.
 It's expected to have a total gross production capacity of 130,000 barrels per day, three phases and a project life of up to 40 years.
 Ground work for the initial phase of 45,000 gross barrels per day began in the fall of 2012.
+Given the current oil price environment this project has been deferred.

 Our Weyburn facility is located in southeast Saskatchewan